Student Association Handbook

 For room booking requests (eg. club meeting in a classroom) please allow a minimum of three business days for a booking confirmation.
 During our busy times (September and January) allow five business days to process booking requests.
 Keep in mind that our office hours are Monday – Friday 8:00am – 4:00pm and we are closed during all university closures.

-For larger events, request your booking well in advance.
-Booking confirmations are sent to the Student Association email as soon as we receive them.
+For larger events, make sure to request your booking well in advance; it can take at least two weeks for a safe event plan, or facilities work order to be processed by UBC!
+Booking confirmations are sent to the Student Association email as soon as we receive them from the Central Booking Office.

-The Central Booking Office (CBO) provides an online timetable to show availability of academic spaces.
+The Central Booking Office (CBO) provides an online timetable (UBC CWL authentication now required on-campus, or use UBC VPN) to show availability of academic spaces.
 Please confirm availability BEFORE you submit your On-campus event form and make sure that you include extra time for event set up and clean up in the availability.

 Check out the different spaces available: